WSU-SEAL/misogynistic-rubric/Misogynistic texts classification/Discredit.md

 **Definition: Slurring over women with no other larger intention.**

-> Example:I don't think girls in any support could fix that.
+> Example: I don't think girls in any support could fix that.